7 of the best breakdown cover services

 Green Flag

-Green Flag works a bit differently to the AA and RAC, as it doesn’t operate its own fleet of vans and mechanics.
-Instead, it subs out the work to local operators, who are contracted.
+Green Flag works a bit differently to the AA and RAC.
+It has its own fleet of vans and mechanics.
+And it can also draw upon an extensive network of approved independent garages.

-The ‘Basic’ cover is noticeably cheaper than anything offered by the big two players, but you are limited to cars under 16 years old.
-This is called ‘Rescue’ and is just £41 per year, or £42.90 if you split the payment over the year.
+The basic cover is noticeably cheaper than anything offered by the big two players, but you are limited to cars under 25 years old.
+This is called personal ‘Rescue’ and is just £39.20 per year, or £42.90 if you split the payment over the year.
+If additional personal cover is taken out where a vehicle isn’t registered then in some instances the vehicle must be under 16 years of age.
 Unusually, the company insists on having its ‘admin and arrangement fee’ of £22 paid upfront if you want the monthly payment option and then direct debits of £1.90 for each of the remaining months.

 This basic policy includes local recovery and unlimited callouts, unlike the RAC, which limits you to five per year.